MetallicSquid/rust-project-euler/README.md

 # rust-project-euler
 Rust based solutions to Project Euler.

+I am trying to solve the problems by only using the standard library and no external crates or other libraries.

 ## Disclaimer:
 This repository contains potential answers to the Project Euler mathematical/programming based challanges.
 You should not use these answers as a method of answering the questions to get meaningless internet points - that's cheating.